massari100/django-mtr-sync/README.md

 ## Working on
 - Documentation
-- Move utils to separate lib (move all lib to prefix mtr_ and create virtual package mtr. for redirecting imports "Python don't search in other dirs after it find main module")
 - Copy-past model
 - Fast export, import in object_list
 - Replacer model for minimizing dublication content